-Napa Valley tends to produce robust Cabernet Sauvigon and Rosemary has certainly spent significant time working with this varietal over the years.
-However, she is also interested in working with different varietals, from non Napa terroir and creating other styles of wine.
+Napa Valley tends to produce robust Cabernet Sauvignon and Rosemary has certainly spent significant time working with this variety over the years.
+However, she is also interested in working with different varieties, from non-Napa terroir and creating other styles of wine.
 The “Red Wine Series” was produced from sites outside of Napa Valley from 2011 through 2015 but is no longer being produced.
-These wines were made in a Burgundian style – everything is made by hand.
-Hand punchdowns, the Viognier and Syrah are co-fermented while the other varietals are fermented separately and then blended together before bottling.
-With delicate varietals, Rosemary is careful with how much oak is used – aging in older and neutral barrels as well as using a larger puncheon.
+These wines were made in a Burgundian style with everything made by hand including hand punch downs, co-fermenting the Viognier and Syrah fermenting the other varieties separately.
+And the final blends were created just prior to bottling.
+With delicate varieties, Rosemary is careful with how much oak is used and ages the wines in older and neutral barrels as well as using a larger puncheon.

-With a nod to her time spent in Japan, she named her red wine, “Suzuri”.
-Suzuri in Japanese is a tool for writing calligraphy.
-The 2011 Suzuri Red Wine shows darker, seductive aromas – with an earthy component.
-Higher toned fruit including red currant shows – the nose is bright and lively and the aromatics “jump” from the glass.
-The entry is rounded and soft with a delicate mouth feel – but with good acidity.
-The finish has lingering kiss of soft tannins.
+With a nod to her time spent in Japan, she named her red wine, “Suzuri”; this bottling Suzuri in Japanese is a tool for writing calligraphy.
+The 2011 Suzuri Red Wine shows darker, seductive aromas with an earthy component.
+Higher toned fruit including red currant show; the nose is bright and lively and the aromatics “jump” from the glass.
+The entry is rounded and soft with a delicate mouth feel but with bright accompanying acidity.
+The finish has lingering touch of soft tannins.
 This wine spent approximately 14 months in oak before being bottled.